benji-york/manuel/README.rst

 Manuel
 ======

-Manuel lets you write strong documentattion and tests in a style that makes your your library, API, or project understandable to the reader in a way that is difficult to accomplish with low-context unit tests.
+Manuel helps you write strong documentattion that makes your your library, API, or project ledgable to the reader in a way that is hard to accomplish otherwise.

-Here's an example of how Manuel works: lets say that you are creating a new Python library and want to develop it in a `documentation-driven <https://pyvideo.org/pycon-us-2011/pycon-2011--documentation-driven-development.html>`_ fashion, so you create an introduction for your README
+Here's an example of how Manuel works: lets say that you are creating a new Python library and want to develop it in a `documentation-driven <https://pyvideo.org/pycon-us-2011/pycon-2011--documentation-driven-development.html>`_ fashion, so you create an introduction to the module as a README.

+.. code-block: python

+    # Behind-the-scenese code to build a fake module so the below example works.
+    import sys

+    class AddlyModule:

+        @staticmethod
+        def add(a: int, b: int) -> int: return a + b

+    sys.modules['addly'] = AddlyModule()

 ::

     Addly is a library that provides all your adding needs.
 Using Addly is as easy as importing the library and calling the add() function::

+        >>> import addly
         >>> addly.add(2, 2)
         5

 .. -> addly_readme

 You may have noticed an error in the documentation above, but some errors are not as easy to spot.
-What if you had a way to ensure that the documentation you wrote is correct?
+What if you had a way to ensure that the documentation you write is correct?
 That's where Manuel comes in.
 If you were using Manuel to validate your docs, it would inform you of the problem, like so::

-    File "<memory>", line 4, in <memory>
+    File "<memory>", line 5, in <memory>
     Failed example:
         addly.add(2, 2)
     Expected: